 Do you love Fixer Upper?
 Do you feel like you are channeling Joanna Gaines’s energy and know that your world will be a better place if you could just stare at some shiplap on the walls of your own home?
 Great.
 Keep reading to find out how to get those “easy” DIY shiplap walls installed… without getting divorced or ending up in a puddle of your own tears when it goes terribly wrong.

 Why did I do this project?

 It all started when I began searching for cool ways to update my bathroom to make it fit my evolving style.
-I started pinning bathroom ideas and inspirational photos, and I noticed that I was gravitating toward dark/rich colored walls.
+I started by pinning bathroom ideas and inspirational photos.
+I noticed that I was gravitating toward dark/rich colored walls.

 Dark walls for non-mansion dwellers

 Let’s be honest.
 Painting a room in your house super dark blue is all well and fine if you live in a mansion.
 But I don’t.
 And I’m assuming neither do you.